-Caveat: This is the story of my incredibly positive, life-changing experience with a total knee replacement.
-This article is not a substitute for medical advice.
-Its intention is only to show what is possible with a good surgeon, good pre-hab, and a lot of motivation.
+This is the story of my incredibly positive, life-changing experience with a total knee replacement.
+As such, this article comes with a big caveat: It is not a substitute for medical advice.
+Its intention is only to show what is possible with a good surgeon, good prehab, and a lot of motivation.
 What I hope to share with others who are facing a similar choice is: Take heart.
 I thought my active mountain life was at an end, just like you may be thinking right now.
-Mine is a single data point, but it shows what can be done.
+Mine is a single data point, but it shows that running again after knee replacement surgery is possible.
 I hope it will inspire others who are in the same position I found myself in to take action.

 My Little Drama

 As I mentioned here, I am of a certain age where body parts start to wear out and break.
 After major injury to my right knee in 1978, I underwent seven knee surgeries at the world-famous Steadman Clinic in Vail, Colorado, over the ensuing 30-odd years.
 Each successive one was more of a patch job that barely allowed me to keep climbing, skinning, and—to a lesser and lesser extent—running.
 Each surgery bought me less time and less functional improvement.
 Finally, when that knee was bone-on-bone with the articular cartilage pretty much gone, Dr. Steadman told me there was nothing more he could do for me.
 He didn’t do knee replacements.